 Our Carlson Portable Pet Pen came in handy when Raven had her puppies.

 We like Dremel Cordless

 We don’t recommend the cheap pet nail trimmers.
-We even tried a “Pet” nail trimmer made by renowned brand Dremel that did not think lived up to the Dremel standard.
+We even tried a “Pet” nail trimmer made by renowned brand Dremel, but we felt it did not think live up to the Dremel standard.
 However, we love and use this cordless Dremel with all of our pups.
 We’ve also tried several nail clippers, but prefer the trimmers/grinders to the clippers.

 25. Travel Kennel

 We got a travel kennel for when we take our dogs on the road.
 We mainly wanted something that was collapsible and easier to carry then our regular crate.

 QUICK TIP: Be careful with a travel kennel especially if your puppy is not yet crate trained because they may decide to chew through the mesh lining destroying your expensive investment.

 26. Dog Toothbrush & Paste

 We like Arm & Hammer Toothbrush Set